Mikehope254/Cyfrin-Updraft-Course/Beginner/Blockchain Notes.md

 - Drawbacks of Proof of Work: Environmental Impact because It uses a lot of electricity / energy because every single node is working hard to get the rewards.
 - With the above in mind, many protocols are choosing the shift to a different consensus mechanism that is more environmentally friendly.
 The most popular of which is...

-# Proof of Stake - nodes put up collateral(stake) as a sybil resistance mechanism that they are going to behave honestly.
+# Proof of Stake
+- Nodes put up collateral(stake) as a sybil resistance mechanism that they are going to behave honestly.
 If a node is found to be misbehaving, it's stake is slashed.
 This serves as a very effective sybil resistance mechanism because for each account, the validator needs to put up more stake and misbehaving risks losing all that collateral.

 - In this system the miners are referred to as validators because they are validating other nodes rather than mining.